ecodis

 2009–2018

-The OPUS speech and audio codec, as specified in 2012 by the Internet Engineering Task Force in link to external web page RfC 6716, is an open-source codec with surprisingly good subjective performance which, like FLAc (see link to previous section above), is claimed to be free software.
-Until 2019, the encoder was being regularly improved for better quality, as can be seen link to external web page here.
+The OPUS speech and audio codec, as specified in 2012 by the Internet Engineering Task Force in link to external web page RfC 6716, is an open-source codec with surprisingly good subjective performance which, like FLAC (see link to previous section above), claims to be free software.
+Until 2019, the encoder was being regularly improved for better quality, as could be observed link to external web page here.

 OPUS logo